 Earlier this year, Freetrade obtained regulatory approval to enter the Swedish market, with its financial regulator Finansinspektionen giving the go-ahead to offer its products to retail investors there.
 Users in Sweden can now join the company’s online waitlist to receive updates about Freetrade’s anticipated rollout.

-Opening an account with Freetrade is quick and easy.
+Opening a Freetrade account is quick and easy.
 As with most online brokers, you’ll need to provide a few personal details and valid proof of identity before your account can be registered.
 The process will take around 10 minutes, with the following information required:

 - Name, address, telephone number and email.